Companion Dogs

 With a life expectancy of 13 to 15 years, the German Spitz is a long-lived breed — a serious commitment.
 The German Spitz is considered a robust, healthy breed with fewer inherited conditions than many pedigrees.

-Common health areas to discuss with your vet for companion dogs breeds like the German Spitz include joint health, dental hygiene, and routine parasite prevention.
+Common health areas to discuss with your vet include joint health (hip and elbow dysplasia), dental hygiene, eye health, and routine parasite prevention including flea, tick, and heartworm.
 The German Spitz can be prone to weight gain.
 Measure meals carefully, limit treats, and ensure adequate daily exercise to keep them at a healthy weight.
-Pet insurance is strongly recommended from puppyhood — it provides peace of mind and helps manage unexpected veterinary costs throughout your German Spitz's life.
+Annual wellness bloodwork — including a complete blood count and biochemistry panel — is recommended from middle age onward to catch conditions like hypothyroidism, kidney disease, and diabetes early.
+Pet insurance is strongly recommended from puppyhood.

 Is this breed right for you?